 Nurses are always concerned about the side effects of the medications we administer.
 We want the medication to have the positive effect that was intended, therefore we are attuned to the possible negative effects.
 This analogy can be compared to many aspects of life.
 Striving towards positive side effects is what we desire.
 For example, if we stop watching TV, the effect may be more outdoor activity or more time with friends and family playing board games.
 This consideration intrigues me enough to ponder the side effects of listening to ChooseFI.

-I first found ChooseFI podcast in March of 2017 after scouring the web attempting to find another podcast similar to the Financial Independence Podcast.
+I first found the ChooseFI podcast in March of 2017 after scouring the web and attempting to find another podcast similar to the Financial Independence Podcast.
 The Madfientist’s podcast is great, but I had run out of content.
 I was tired of listening to the anxiety-provoking national news.
 Seeking an inspiring Podcast to consume during my commute.
-I listened to a few other big named podcasts, but their FI angle was lacking.
-That’s when I stumbled upon ChooseFI’s interview of the MadFientist.
+I listened to a few other big-name podcasts, but their FI angle was lacking.
+That’s when I stumbled upon ChooseFI’s interview with the MadFientist.

 Like most of us who find this podcast, I was immediately hooked.
 I couldn’t believe how well this podcast was done, and I felt like I was communicating with my two long-lost brothers twice a week.
 An hour and a half drive to a little critical access hospital would seem like a blip in time while listening to a couple of episodes at 1.5 speed.
 They made me laugh out loud.
 I would sit at the edge of my seat wondering if I could implement any of the show’s advice.
 I jumped in the deep end without my arm floaties, and I chose ChooseFI.

 Life before ChooseFI?